-In a study conducted by Lee Health System clinicians at Lee Memorial Hospital, Fort Myers, Florida, T2Bacteria® Panel research use only (RUO) results were compared to conventional standard of care culture results.
+In a study conducted by Lee Health System clinicians at Lee Memorial Hospital, Fort Myers, Florida, T2Bacteria® Panel research use only (RUO) results were compared to the conventional standard of care culture results.
 This comparison allows an analysis of how the use of the T2Bacteria Panel could have potentially changed clinical practice and outcomes.

-Presentation in the Emergency Room: Patient presented at the emergency department 8 days post-op with fever, chills and abdominal pain.
+The patient presented at the emergency department 8 days post-op with fever, chills, and abdominal pain.
 She was started on empiric antibiotics and admitted to the emergency room.
-Patient continued on empiric IV antibiotic therapy for 5 days, then transitioned to 2 days of oral antibiotics prior to discharge.
+The patient continued on empiric IV antibiotic therapy for 5 days, then transitioned to 2 days of oral antibiotics prior to discharge.

-Culture Results: Blood and urine cultures were negative.
+Blood and urine cultures were negative.

-Paired T2Bacteria Result: Positive for E. coli and P. aeruginosa and negative for S. aureus, E. faecium, and K. pneumoniae.
+Positive for E. coli and P. aeruginosa and negative for S. aureus, E. faecium, and K. pneumoniae.

 The T2Bacteria Panel result could have been a powerful aid in stewardship through the identification of E. coli and P. aeruginosa and the rule out of S. aureus (and therefore rule out of MRSA).

-While the empiric choice was effective and the patient responded well, it was also broader than necessary, as it covered for MRSA, a primary species of concern at this community hospital.
+While the empiric choice was effective and the patient responded well, it was also broader than necessary, as it covered MRSA, a primary species of concern at this community hospital.

 The negative S. aureus result meant that the patient did not have MRSA and therefore linezolid could have been discontinued after the first dose when the T2Bacteria result was available.
-The 4.5 day reduction in linezolid ($289 per dose and two doses per day) amounts to an estimated savings of $2,600 as these antibiotics were not needed.
+The 4.5-day reduction in linezolid ($289 per dose and two doses per day) amounts to an estimated savings of $2,600 as these antibiotics were not needed.